Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 content_type: reference
 ---

-Any {{site.base_gateways}} plugins supported in a self-managed hybrid mode deployment are also accessible through Service Hub or the Runtime Manager.
+Plugins lets you extend {{site.konnect_short_name}} functionality.
+You can find a full list of all Kong plugins on the [Plugin Hub](/hub).

 ## Kong plugins in {{site.konnect_saas}}

 ### Plugin configuration

+Manage {{site.konnect_short_name}} plugins through the Service Hub or the Runtime Manager.

-You can configure a plugin in {{site.konnect_saas}} by scoping it to an object, or applying it globally.
+You can scope a plugin to an object, or apply it globally.

 * A **scoped** plugin applies configuration only to a specific service, route, or consumer.
 You can configure plugins on